 Youth Leadership Spokane brings together several dozen sophomores, juniors and seniors from all Spokane County schools (to include home schools) for an intensive, 10-month program.
-Each class sessions is held at a different location, which allows students the opportunity to tour important locations in the Spokane community.
+Each class session is held at a different location, which allows students the opportunity to tour important locations in the Spokane community.
 In the past, class locations have included: Waste to Energy Plant, Inland Northwest Blood Center, a TV station, the Police Academy, Gonzaga University, Salvation Army, SPARK Central, Fire Training Center, and GSI.

 Youth Leadership Spokane (YLS) develops the next generation of servant leaders by creating strong and healthy youth, and empowering them for service to each other and to their community.

 - You will understand and refine your unique role as a servant leader in this community with hands-on experiences.

 - You will learn about how the county and its cities govern themselves.

 - You will gain understanding of the effects of poverty, substance abuse and crime.

 - You will build skills in communication, running a meeting, team building and interviewing.

 - You’ll have opportunities to mentor and be mentored and work cross-generational.

 - You will be able to put your new skills into practice with service projects.